diddy-boy/mini-pi-media-server/README.md

 Cockpit for web based remote administration of the server, Minidlna - for local streaming to smart devices like TV's, Apache - for web based access and streaming the media through a web browser (or through a web browser on a phone).
+Media Scraper: Automatically pulls movie posters and synopses daily at 5 AM.
+Auto-Conversion: A background service that converts MKV files to MP4 at midnight to ensure compatibility with all streaming devices.

 So what does it look like ?
 https://hackaday.io/project/199227-pi-zero-2w-mini-dlna-server